-- Customizeable: Just about everything in ClickUp is customizeable, from the tasks, comments, sections, and categories right down to the status toolbars that organize your projects.
+- Customizable: Just about everything in ClickUp is customizable, from the tasks, comments, sections, and categories, right down to the status toolbars that organize your projects.

 I asked Chris Cunningham, ClickUp's President of Client Success, about the security measures used by his company to keep the data of their customers safe.
 After all, the company website claims to be "serious about security & privacy," but goes into no detail beyond that.
 Fortunately, Chris was able to shed some light on exactly what security measures are in place:

-Chris added that ClickUp also uses Amazon Web Services for their data hosting.
-For more information on exactly what that means, you can follow this link.
+Chris added that ClickUp also uses Amazon Web Services for its data hosting.

 On the whole, I do recommend ClickUp.
 The low price, responsive team, and beautiful UI have totally won me over.
 I highly encourage you to go check out the free trial and see if this will be as good a fit for you as I suspect it will be.